zebrunner/reporting/docs/profile.md

   <img src="img/my_profile_change_password.png">
 </p>

-In **Change password** area user can update current password.
-Password must contain not less than 5 characters (could be letters, numbers, special symbols).
+In **Change password** area there are fields for the current password update.
+The new password must contain not less than 5 characters which could be letters, numbers, special symbols.

-In **Access token** area token required for Zafira integration can be generated and copied .